Puppies are cute. Your new puppy is, obviously, the cutest.

 4. Use positive reinforcement

 Positive reinforcement is instrumental in helping them understand what you want from them.
 You can even use a clicker or a verbal cue such as “yes!” to let them know they’ve done something well.
-Did Dixie stop barking when you told her to stop?
+Did Dixie stop barking when you told them to stop?
 Go Dixie!
 Give her a treat.
 Did Duke go potty outside?
 That’s awesome!
 Tell him what a good boy he is.

 5. Give timeouts

 Turns out that timeouts don’t just work for naughty kids!
 Naughty puppies can also learn from timeouts, or “isolation”.
 Timeouts are most effective when used in response to behaviors like, jumping up on people, nipping, mouthing, and some forms of aggression.

-Pro tip: The best way to discipline your dog with timeouts is to give her some kind of verbal signal that you can say gently, (for example, “Oops!”) and then either leave the room (if you are alone) or lead her to an area where she will be separated from other people and dogs.
+Pro tip: The best way to discipline your dog with timeouts is to give them some kind of verbal signal that you can say gently, (for example, “Oops!”) and then either leave the room (if you are alone) or lead them to an area where they will be separated from other people and dogs.
 Crates can also be effective timeout spaces.
 Ideally, a timeout should not last longer than a couple minutes.

 Wrong Ways to Discipline Puppies